 Medical Assistants are specially trained to work in ambulatory medical settings such as physicians' offices, clinics, and surgical centers.
 These multi-skilled allied health personnel can function in both administrative and clinical areas.
-(The Program Director is currently working on program accreditation through the American Association of Medical Assistants (AAMA).
-Upon graduation from an accredited

-Program Director is currently working on program accreditation through the American Association of Medical Assistants (AAMA).
-Upon graduation from an accredited program, students are eligible to sit for the certifying examination through the AAMA.)
+The Great Falls College MSU Medical Assistant Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+CAAHEP 1361 Park Street, Clearwater, FL 33756, (727) 210-2350.
+Upon graduation from an accredited program, students are eligible to sit for the certifying examination through the AAMA.